jmctune/dqxclarity/README.md

 `冒険をする` is converted to a utf-8 hex string with the `convertStrToHex()` function, as well as the `Open Adventure` value.

-Strings are prepended and appended with `00` (null terminators) as this begins and completes the string.
+Strings are prepended with `00` (null terminators) as this begins the string.

 ## How to contribute